William McWillie: Biography

 He was born near Liberty Hill, South Carolina, on November 17, 1795.
-His father Colonel Adam McWillie was in command of the 2nd Regiment SC militia during the War of 1812, and William served as an adjutant in his father's regiment in the war.
+His father Colonel Adam McWillie was a Scottish immigrant who commanded the 2nd Regiment of the South Carolina militia during the War of 1812, and William served as an adjutant in his father's regiment in the war.

 McWillie graduated from South Carolina College (now the University of South Carolina) in 1817.
 He then began the study of law and was admitted to the bar in 1818.

 Between 1836 and 1840, he served in both the South Carolina House of Representatives and the South Carolina Senate.
-In 1845 he moved to Mississippi.
-He was elected to the United States House of Representatives in 1849, serving from December 3, 1849 to March 3, 1851.
-In 1858 he became Governor of Mississippi, serving until 1860.
-McWillie died in Kirkwood, Madison County, Mississippi, on March 3, 1869.
+In 1845 he moved to Madison County, Mississippi, and was elected to serve his new state as a US Representative in 1849, serving in Congress from December 3, 1849 to March 3, 1851.
+In the 1857 Mississippi gubernatorial election he ran as the Democratic candidate, winning two-thirds of the popular vote.
+McWillie served one term as governor, during the 1859 election the Democrats chose to nominate the more extreme "fire-eater" John J. Pettus rather than the moderate McWillie.

+Governor McWillie was married twice, first to Nancy Cunningham and then after her death, to Catherine Anderson.
+One of his sons, Adam, was killed while serving in the Confederate Army.
+Former Governor McWillie died in Kirkwood, Madison County, Mississippi, on March 3, 1869.
 He is buried in Kirkwood Cemetery, near Camden, Mississippi, the town he founded and named for his hometown of Camden, South Carolina.